mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/Demo_Instructions.md

 ## Navigate to your [MongoDB Atlas Account](https://account.mongodb.com/account/login)

    * In the MongoDB Atlas Cloud dashboard we can see 3 collections: Vehicle information, Sensor, Components.
+(Collections might not be visible until you have started the vehicle simulator and submitted telemetry data)

      ![image](https://github.com/mongodb-industry-solutions/Digital-Twins-With-AWS/blob/main/media/collections.png)